linklab-uva/robotlearning/_lectures/lec24.md

 ---
 type: lecture
-date: 2024-04-11Tx:xx:xx+4:30
+date: 2024-04-16Tx:xx:xx+4:30
-title: Lecture 23 - Iterative LQR, MPC, and Imitation Learning
+title: Lecture 24 - BC-Stochastic Control and Chapter 8 - Policy Gradients

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/thumbnails/lec24.png
+thumbnail: /static_files/thumbnails/pg.png

 # optional
-tldr: "Chapter 7: 7.1 and 7.2"
+tldr: "Chapter 8: 7.3 and Intro to Chapter 8"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section